 Immigrating to the U.S. the legal way takes a long, long time.
 It can also be expensive — most applicants have to pay hundreds of dollars in fees and much more if they need help from a lawyer.
 Plus, only a fraction of people seeking legal permanent resident status each year can get it.
 Far more people from around the world want to come here than the legal immigration system allows.
 Many come looking for work, or are trying to escape violence in their home countries.

-These people are known as unauthorized immigrants (you’ve probably heard other terms like “undocumented” or “illegal,” but “unauthorized” is what we’ll use here).
+People who come to the U.S. outside of the legal immigration system are known as unauthorized immigrants (you’ve probably heard other terms like “undocumented” or “illegal,” but “unauthorized” is what we’ll use here).

 Experts estimate that the largest group of unauthorized people in the U.S. are people who overstayed their visas.
 These are people who entered the U.S. legally as tourists, students, or for work, but stayed past the date they were supposed to leave.
 Other people enter the country using fraudulent documents, or cross into the U.S. and avoid being inspected by U.S. Customs and Border Protection.

 Around 10.5 million unauthorized immigrants live in the U.S. today.
 About two-thirds of them have lived here for a while, at least ten years.
 While they are not legally allowed to work, many do (and pay billions of dollars in taxes each year).
 There’s a lot of debate over how to handle unauthorized immigration and people have many different ideas.
-Let’s take a look at a few of them.

 More or Less